koverton/solace-monitoring-extension/README.md

 * Global messaging statistics
 * Global HA redundancy metrics
 * Global service status
+* Global msg-spool status and statistics
+* Msg-VPN messaging status and statistics
-* Global queue summaries
+* Msg-VPN queue summaries
-* Global durable topic endpoint summaries
+* Msg-VPN durable topic endpoint summaries
-* Global bridge summaries
+* Msg-VPN bridge summaries

 Detailed documentation of all available metrics can be found [here](docs/metrics.md).

 ## Installation

+The plugin is designed to run under the AppDynamics MachineAgent.
+You will need to install one first before installing the plugin.
+For details about downloading and installing that, we've documented it [here](docs/machine-agent.md).

+## Solace SEMP Libraries

 The protocol for querying metrics is currently an XML-based POST request protocol.
 Schemas for request and reply messages are provided by Solace, which can be used